cn0047/stash/ed/arc/ddd.md

 DTOs are simple objects that should not contain any business logic.

 Interface to DTO must be placed in domain layer.
-<br>Particular DTO implementation (mysql, mongo, etc) must be placed in infrastructure layer
-because it contains specific stuff (related to rows in mysql, how to get data, how to transform, etc).
+Particular DTO implementation (mysql, mongo, etc) must be placed in infrastructure layer because it contains specific stuff (related to rows in mysql, how to get data, how to transform, etc).

 DTO it's just data container which used to transport data between different layers.